kjamison/brainmontageplot/README.md

---views VIEWNAME VIEWNAME ...       choose from: dorsal, lateral, medial, ventral (or none). default: all --outputimage OUTPUTIMAGE           image file to save final montage --surftype SURFTYPE                 choose from: infl, white, pial. default: infl --colormap CMAPNAME                 colormap name from matplotlib colormaps [--cmapfile CMAPFILE]               .txt file with R,G,B values on each line for some colormap
-                                    (or "--cmapfile lut" to draw RGB from LUT) --clim MIN MAX                      colormap value range --upscale SCALE                     higher value to render images at higher resolution (default=1) --backgroundcolor COLORNAME         color name for background (default: white)
+--views VIEWNAME VIEWNAME ...       choose from: dorsal, lateral, medial, ventral (or none). default: all --outputimage OUTPUTIMAGE           image file to save final montage --surftype SURFTYPE                 choose from: infl, white, pial. default: infl --colormap CMAPNAME                 colormap name from matplotlib colormaps (or "lut" for RGB from atlas LUT) [--cmapfile CMAPFILE]               .txt file with R,G,B values on each line for some colormap --clim MIN MAX                      colormap value range --upscale SCALE                     higher value to render images at higher resolution (default=1) --backgroundcolor COLORNAME         color name for background (default: white)